Lowie Vermeersch

-Lowie Vermeersch (born May 9, 1974) is a Flemish designer, part of the third generation of a prominent artistic family.
-He is the Founder & Creative Director of Granstudio in Turin, Italy.
+Lowie Vermeersch (born May 9, 1974) is a Flemish designer and Founder & Creative Director of Granstudio in Turin, Italy.
+He is part of the third generation of a prominent artistic family.

-Previously, he held the position of Design Director at Pininfarina.
+Previously, he held the position of design director at Pininfarina.
 In 2010, Automobile Magazine ranked him number 12 in the list of "World's 25 Most Influential Car Designers".

+Vermeersch is CEO and design director at Granstudio, a vehicle design consultancy headquartered in Turin.

+Since 2022, he has also been professor and coordinator of the Master in Transdisciplinary Mobility Design at IED European Institute of Design.

 Background

-Lowie Vermeersch was born on May 9, 1974 in Kortrijk, Belgium.
-He is part of a prominent Flemish artistic family.
-His grandfather, José Vermeersch (1922-1997), was one of the most important Flemish sculptors of the post-war period.
-His father, Rik Vermeersch (1949), and Lowie Vermeersch's three brothers, Pieter Vermeersch (1973), Robin Vermeersch (1977) and Tinus Vermeersch (1976), are all artists.
+Lowie Vermeersch was born on May 9, 1974, in Kortrijk, Belgium to a prominent Flemish artistic family.
+His grandfather, José Vermeersch (1922–1997), was one of the most important Flemish sculptors of the post-war period.
+His father, Rik Vermeersch (1949), and brothers, Pieter Vermeersch (1973), Robin Vermeersch (1977) and Tinus Vermeersch (1976), are all artists.

 He studied Industrial Design Engineering at Delft University of Technology.

-In 1997, he obtained an internship at Pininfarina, during which he developed his graduation project.
-With this project - the research and design of a car for 2012 - he graduated in 1998 as “Master of Science in Industrial Design Engineering” with first class honors.
-Later he was given an award for "Best Graduate Industrial Design Engineering" of the year 1997-1998.
+In 1997, he interned at Pininfarina, during which he developed his graduation project.
+With this project - the research and design of a car for 2012 - he graduated in 1998 as "Master of Science in Industrial Design Engineering" with first class honors.
+Later he was awarded "Best Graduate Industrial Design Engineering" of 1997–1998.

-In October 2010, the Belgian TV channel Canvas dedicated a documentary to his story and professional achievements.
+In October 2010, the Belgian TV channel Canvas dedicated a documentary to his life and professional achievements.